-Consent Matters is striving for an implementation of a mandatory workshop on consent for first year students and are currently speaking to many parties such as University Maastricht and Hogeschool Zuyd to make this happen.
+Consent Matters is a response to the many negative sexual experiences that are occurring in Maastricht student life.
+It is also a respons to researchdata around sexual violence: 41% of all people (women and men) aged 19 and upwards experience some form of sexual encounter against their will in the Netherlands (Rutgers, 2017).
+Consent Matters is striving for an implementation of a mandatory workshop on consent for first year students and are currently speaking to different parties such as University Maastricht and Hogeschool Zuyd to make this happen.

 Breathe, relax.
 Try not to rely on the other person for stimulation or emotions.
 I.e. relying on the other person to not be bored, feel happy or be turned on.

 Assertiveness makes it a lot easier to avoid non-consensual situations.
 It’s often a skill that is either a bit underdeveloped (sub-assertiveness) or over developed (aggression) in people.
-In my opinion this is one of the most important skills to practice to become a happier and socially adequate person.
+In my opinion this is one of the most important skills to practise to become a happier and socially adequate person.